History of the Pitcairn Islands: New settlers

+On 29 November 1838, HMS Fly arrived in Pitcairn, captained by Russell Elliott of the Royal Navy.
+The islanders petitioned Elliott for the island to be placed under British protection and for assistance in drafting a new legal code.
+Elliott gave the islanders a Union Jack, although he had no authority to proclaim a formal British protectorate.
+Pitcairn Islanders have traditionally regarded this as "the moment that Pitcairn Island became part of the British Empire", but the British government did not legally consider Pitcairn to have become a British possession until 1898, when it was deemed to fall under the British Settlements Act 1887.

 Move to Norfolk Island

 By the mid-1850s the Pitcairn community was outgrowing the island and they appealed to Queen Victoria for help.
 Queen Victoria offered them Norfolk Island.
 In 1856, all 163 residents boarded Morayshire and crossed the Pacific to Norfolk Island, formerly a prison colony, an isolated rock between the North Island of New Zealand and New Caledonia.
 They arrived on 8 June after a miserable five-week trip.
 Eighteen months later, sixteen returned, and they were followed by 27 others in 1864.